serverhorror/serverhorror.github.com/_posts/2009-07-19-adventures-in-centos-land-part-1.md

 postfix.i386                             2:2.3.3-2              base
 {% endhighlight text %}

 Success (again)!
 Tons of nagios and nrpe packages available.
 Yes I already installed some packages because I thought all I need was available, CentOS is a RHEL clone after all and claims to be Enterprise.
-How much enterprise can you be if the standard monitoring tool isn't available in the official repositories?</p>
+How much enterprise can you be if the standard monitoring tool isn't available in the official repositories?

-<p>So much for basic package availability in CentOS...see you next time dear CentOS (or rather RHEL)
+So much for basic package availability in CentOS...see you next time dear CentOS (or rather RHEL)

 {% highlight text %}
 yum install nagios